 If the client is eligible to receive health care coverage in a Medical Care Services (MCS) or MAGI program, regardless of setting, the client will not contribute to the cost of care and no institutional benefits award letter will be sent.
-However, for claims to pay, the skilled nursing facility (SNF) must request a NFLOC assessment for MCS or MAGI client when:
+However, for claims to be paid, the skilled nursing facility (SNF) must request a NFLOC assessment for MCS or MAGI client when:

-- It is determined the client will likely no longer meet rehabilitation or skilled nursing criteria; or - The client is not enrolled in managed care.
+- It is determined the client will likely no longer meet rehabilitation or skilled nursing criteria; - The client is not enrolled in managed care; or - The client is already an NFLOC resident and receives outpatient services or ER/observation level of care services at the hospital.